News in brief:

 Next year the massive annual Loyalty conference heads to London for a 3-day stint at the Royal Garden Hotel in Kensington from 20th to 22nd February.

-The conference website is here.
-If you look at the agenda for Wednesday 22nd you will see that muggins is speaking on “The Role of Bloggers In Your Communication Strategy”.
-Please note that I did not write the slightly cringe-worthy description of what I will be talking about!
+If you look at the agenda for Wednesday 22nd you will see that I am speaking on “The Role of Bloggers In Your Communication Strategy“.
+Please note that I did not write the slightly cringe-worthy description of what I will be talking about.

 If you are in the trade and want to sign up to go along, HFP readers can get a 20% discount using code RGP21485.
-The booking site is here.
 You enter this code on the first page of the booking process and it gives an extra £299 discount on top of the current ‘early bird’ discount.

 Etihad clarifies the rules of its Times promotion